915-Pop-Calin/Descend_Into_Sleep/README.md

 - Made all main enemies <i>Singletons</i>
 - <i>MainEnemies</i> is now a list instead of a single object, due to the last level having multiple of them
 - Depending on your type of ending, the colour of the console is different
+- Added Table to simulate GUI and made it work like previously

 <b>Patch Notes 0.2.0</b>